-'When I had Apple [now four], I couldn't bear the thought of leaving her,' she tells Vogue.
+'When I had Apple, I couldn't bear the thought of leaving her,' she tells Vogue.

 'When I work, I leave the house before the kids are awake.
 And I come home and they're asleep.
 So that's why, ever since having them, I've never played a lead in a movie.'

 Being an actor is an intense job with long working hours and periods of time away from home but now she tries to get a good balance between work and family life.

 'I keep everything very simple,' she adds.
 'I think the thing that drives most working mothers crazy is this idea that they can't do everything.

 'But I find that as long as you're not depressed, if you simplify everything, you can do anything.'

 Gwyneth is married to Coldplay star Chris Martin, 39.